frendriya/frend-latest-app/README.md

-# frend-latest-app
+# frend-app
-This is latest one
+This is frend-app.